-Please note: HDR assets uploaded previously to the release of HDR support will not playback in HDR.
+NOTE: HDR assets uploaded previously to the release of HDR support will not playback in HDR.
 Please upload these assets again to see them play back in HDR.

 DaVinci Resolve Studio

-Note: HDR features are only available in DaVinci Resolve Studio, not in Resolve's free version.
+NOTE: HDR features are only available in DaVinci Resolve Studio, not in Resolve's free version.

 Resolve is extremely flexible in terms of its Color Management settings and its output options.
 We will use both of these to adjust our workflow to an HDR dailies workflow.

 1. First, we need to adjust the Color Management settings.
 To do this, open your Project Settings by clicking on the gear icon in the lower right-hand corner of Resolve and select Color Management from the sidebar on the left of the window.

 2. Next, the Color Science dropdown at the top should be set to DaVinci YRGB Color Managed and Use Separate Color Space, and Gamma should be checked.